Supporting good causes

-The Chapel Charity was introduced by Revd David Ibbotson in September 2017 where a pupil or group of pupils volunteer to lead the fundraising for a charity of their choice, organising a series of events each term.
+The Chapel Charity was introduced by a former chaplain where a pupil or group of pupils volunteer to lead the fundraising for a charity of their choice, organising a series of events each term.

-This year, 2018/19, Shaumya Kularajan organised a superb Charity Revue which was one of the events that helped raise £5,000 for this year’s Chapel Charity, The Chaseley Trust.
+In 2018/19, Shaumya Kularajan organised a superb Charity Revue which was one of the events that helped raise £5,000 for the year’s Chapel Charity, The Chaseley Trust.